WORKING PAPER • VOL. 3 • N° 9 • MARCH 2017

 by Gianclaudio Malgieri & Paul De Hert

-This contribution is a Chapter in D. Gray and S. Henderson (eds.), Cambridge Handbook of Surveillance Law, forthcoming, 2017
+This contribution is a Chapter in David C. Gray & Stephen Henderson (eds.), The Cambridge Handbook on Surveillance, New York: Cambridge University Press, 2017

 The two European Courts (the European Court of Human Rights, ECtHR and, to a lesser degree, the European Union Court of Justice, EUCJ) have contributed greatly to the development of a legal framework for surveillance by either law enforcement agencies in the criminal law area or by secret services.
 Both courts put great emphasis on a system of control ex ante and post hoc by independent supervisory authorities.
 A complex and controversial issue remains whether the human rights to privacy, respect of communications, and to an effective remedy (enshrined in Article 8 and 13 of European Convention on Human Rights (ECHR)), requires judicial review as a necessary safeguard for secret surveillance or alternatively, at which conditions, parallel systems of non-judicial review can be accepted as adequate safeguards against illegitimate interference in citizens’ private life.